leahevy/cutyx/README.md

 cutyx run
 ```

-This will register similar face as in `image.jpg` to be automatically sorted into the `albums/some-album` directory.
+This will register similar faces as in `image.jpg` to be automatically sorted into the `albums/some-album` directory.
 The second command will do the actual sorting (copying or symlinking).

 [The source for this project is available here.](https://github.com/leahevy/cutyx)